At FirstCry Parenting, our aim is to give you the

 Choking, on the other hand, can be partial or total.
 With partial choking, the child is able to cough and will participate in removing the foreign body, while with total choking, the airways get obstructed, the cough cannot be generated, and the child may lose consciousness very rapidly.
 If a baby is coughing effectively when choking, it is best to let the coughing continue as it will help clear the airway.
 However, if that is not the case, knowing first aid and effective ways to quickly clear a blocked airway can save the baby’s life.
 Read on to more on the topic.

-First Aid for a Baby Who is Choking
+First Aid for Choking in Babies

-How to Know if a Baby is Choking?
+How to Know If a Baby Is Choking

 The following symptoms in a baby can be characteristics of choking:

-- Difficulty in breathing
+Difficulty in breathing.

-Skin colour turns bluish
+Skin colour turns bluish.

-Loss of consciousness due to wind pipe blockage
+Loss of consciousness due to windpipe blockage.

-High-pitched sounds while inhaling
+High-pitched sounds while inhaling.

-Inability to make any sound or cry uninterrupted
+Inability to make any sound or cry uninterrupted.

-How to Stop Your Baby from Choking?
+How to Save a Baby from Choking

 Acting spontaneously is of utmost importance to prevent a choking baby from severe harm.
-Here are a few important steps to follow if a baby chokes.
+Here are a few important steps to follow if a baby chokes: